Hopping Halves

 Cons

-May feel repetitive if over-performed
+May feel repetitive if performed multiple times in quick succession

 Effect